palacaze/gentoo-nanopi-r4s/readme.md

 I will put the emphasis on creating a simple system, using the OpenRC init system and no initrd in its boot process.
 Later on, I will add a few sections on how to optimize the system to minimize writes, explain better how the boot process executes and how to configure this nice device into a useful router.

+The NanoPi R4S is offered in both 1GB and 4GB of RAM models.
+Although the 1GB model could technically be used, I strongly urge the user to go though this guide with the 4GB model.
+Gentoo Linux needs plenty of both RAM and disk space for package compilation, and the 4 GB model offers enough RAM space to compile most, if not all, packages without ever hitting on the SD card.
+Sparing the storage device will be a common concern of ours throughout the guide.

 ## Prerequisites

 We assume in this guide that the system will be built from a x86-64 Gentoo Linux system host, and that the user is comfortable enough with this Linux distribution.